GalPalas/Airbnb/README.md

 - **JavaScript:** JavaScript is the backbone of Airbnb, allowing us to create interactive and dynamic features for the web application.
 We utilized JavaScript to implement functionality and enhance the user interface.

-- **Tailwind CSS:** Chakra-UI is a simple, modular and accessible component library that gives us the ability to easily create a modern and responsive user interface.
-It also provides us with pre-built styles and components that we can use throughout our website.
+- **Tailwind CSS:** Tailwind CSS is a highly customizable CSS framework that provided us with a comprehensive set of utility classes.
+With Tailwind CSS, we could easily create responsive and visually appealing designs, ensuring a delightful user interface.
 Overall, these technologies help us to create a fast, reliable, and user-friendly website that provides a great experience for video game enthusiasts.

 ### Installation